Osferay/NilGroups/README.md

 # Introduction

 Functions to work with finitely presented nilpotent groups.
+This code is complementary to the paper [4].
 To install al the functions save the files inside the GAP directory/pkg/NilGroups and then run in GAP.
 ```
 Read( "*Gap Directory*/pkg/NilGroups/read.g");